IBM-Cloud/logistics-wizard/client-src/README.md

 ### Routing
 We use `react-router` [route definitions](https://github.com/reactjs/react-router/blob/master/docs/API.md#plainroute) (`<route>/index.js`) to define units of logic within our application.
 See the [application structure](#application-structure) section for more information.

+## Storybook
+TODO - add some info about storybook

 ## Testing
-To add a unit test, simply create a `.spec.js` file anywhere in `~/tests`.
-Karma will pick up on these files automatically, and Mocha and Chai will be available within your test without the need to import them.
-If you are using `redux-cli`, test files should automatically be generated when you create a component or redux module.
+To add a unit test, simply create a `.test.js` file anywhere in `~/src`.
+Ava will pick up on these files automatically.
+If you are using `redux-cli`, test files should automatically be generated when you create a component or route.

+TODO - update coverage details
 Coverage reports will be compiled to `~/coverage` by default.
 If you wish to change what reporters are used and where reports are compiled, you can do so by modifying `coverage_reporters` in `~/config/index.js`.

 ## Deployment